Chadd Collins: Professional career

 Collin's professional career started with a scheduled match during the Nemesis XI event at Kingsway Stadium on Saturday, May 21, 2016, where Collins defeated Parviz Iskenderov for the WKN Australia title.

 Over the course of the next three years, before his WBC Muaythai and WMC title challenges, Collins achieved notable victories over the two weight Lumpini Stadium champion Pongsiri P.K.Saenchaimuaythaigym, Kaito Ono and the former RISE and REBELS champion Fukashi Mizutani.

 In June 2019, Collins fought Luis Cajaiba for the vacant WBC Muaythai Super Welterweight title.
 Cajaiba won the fight by decision.

 In September 2019, Collins challenged Satanfah Rachanon for the WBC Muay Thai World World Welterweight title.
 He lost the fight by decision.
 He bounced back with a decision win over Avatar Tor.Morsri during MX Muay Xtreme.

 He fought Bobo Sacko for the vacant WMC World Welterweight title in December 2019.
 Sacko won the fight by decision.

+On November 26, 2022, Collins faced Yod-IQ Sor.Thanaphet at Rebellion Muay Thai XXVII with the vacant WBC Muay Thai World Super Lightweight title at stake.
+He won the fight by unanimous decision.